Solving Multi Step Equations Math Maze Level 2 Answer Key

 5️⃣ Level 3: The Multi‑Track City Grid

 When you graduate from the twin‑tunnel layout, the next logical step is to stack several two‑equation systems on top of one another, forming a “city grid” of intersecting streets.
-But each street represents a single linear equation, and each intersection is a point where two equations meet.
-Solving the whole grid means finding the unique coordinate that satisfies every street that passes through it The details matter here..
+So each street represents a single linear equation, and each intersection is a point where two equations meet.
+Solving the whole grid means finding the unique coordinate that satisfies every street that passes through it That alone is useful..

 Typical Pitfall Why It Happens Maze‑Smart Remedy